a-sh-dev/hyd_ruby_terminal_app/README.md

 **Defining the problem.** Not every day is filled with rainbows and birds chirping in your surroundings.
 People do have bad days, feel down, sad, discouraged or simply bored.
 When they are not feeling positive, *it is OK to be not OK*, it is part of being human that we have emotions.

-***How You Doin?*** (HYD) is a terminal app that aims to provide entertainment to the user, in the form of jokes (dad jokes to be specific 🙂) and also positive encouragements as a relief or comfort when they are feeling unwell emotionally.
+***How You Doin?*** (HYD) is a terminal app that aims to provide a little entertainment to the user, in the form of ***dad jokes*** and also a mental health log-sysem to check on how they're doing.

 HYD is inspired by Joey's famous pickup line from the sitcom *Friends*.
 Although he says it flirtatiously and cheekily, it never fails to make the other party laugh or smile every time he says it.
-It will be ambitious to guarantee users to laugh after using the app (especially with dad jokes!), they may groan, but at least they *respond* to it!
+It will be ambitious to guarantee users to laugh after using the app (especially with dad jokes!), they may groan, but at least they may *respond* to it!
 And hopefully, HYD can provide some sort of relief, comfort, or at least a smile and make the user feel better, and then motivates the user to *respond* to any negative feelings they are currently facing, positively.

 ![Joey - How you doin?](./docs/hyd_joey.gif)

-The app also features to record a log of how the user is doing (feeling) when and after using it, so they can track their own mental wellbeing.
-When needed, HYD also responds to the user by providing mental health facts and advice as their call to action.
+HYD's log-system feature is basically to record a log of how the user is doing (feeling) when and after using it, so they can track their own mental wellbeing.
+When needed, HYD also responds to the user by providing mental health advice and helpline as their call to action.

 ### Target Audience